docker/docs/develop/remote-development.md

   that can't be emulated
 - Testing and validating requires large amounts of data or network traffic

-Often, this means you'll need to rely on continuous integration pipelines or staging environments to verify code changes.
+Often, this means you need to rely on continuous integration pipelines or staging environments to verify code changes.
 This introduces a time-consuming and cumbersome workflow where you must commit, push, build, test, and deploy your code in order to see them running.